TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    given the initial value ``Trilinos_ENABLE_Teuchos=""``.
 For an example, see `Default configure with no packages enabled on input`_.
 This allows ``PT``, and ``ST`` packages to be enabled or disabled using other logic defined by TriBITS which is described below.
+TriBITS defines persistent cache variables for these with the default value of empty "".
+Therefore, if the user or other CMake code does not hard enable or disable one of these variables, then on future configures it will be defined but have the value of empty "".

 .. _EX SE packages disabled by default: